Hagfish

 *

 A middle-aged man inquired if I would give him a better treatment if he paid more.
-When I told him that I treat all patients the same - meaning, to the best of my ability - he laughed and assured me that money was not an issue.
+When I told him that wasn’t something I did, he laughed and assured me that money was not an issue for him.

 So what will I get if I pay more, he asked.